 Indicates whether the produced result should be a consonance function or a likelihood function.
 The default is "c" for consonance and likelihood can be set via "l".

 The type of data being used.
-If they involve mean differences, then the "default" option should be used, which is also the default setting.
-If the data are ratios, then the "ratio" option should be used.
+If they involve mean differences, then the "mean" option should be used.
+If the data are ratios, then the "ratio" option should be used. "ratio" is currently the default option.
+Currently, this function is designed to be used with ratios and normal approximations rather than means.

 Indicates how many consonance intervals are to be calculated at various levels.
 For example, setting this to 100 will produce 100 consonance intervals from 0 to 100.
 Setting this to 10000 will produce more consonance levels.
 By default, it is set to 1000.
 Increasing the number substantially is not recommended as it will take longer to produce all the intervals and store them into a dataframe.